 Spring is definitely here in Wallowa county!
-Current weather this March is a flip of the coin: some days are chilly with chances of snow while others are sunny and blue skies.
-Temperatures range from 25 to upper 40’s throughout the day.
+Current weather this April is sunny for the most part.
+Some days are chilly due to the breeze but the sun is out!
+Overnight temperatures are still in the 30’s-40’s.
 Planning a trip to Wallowa Lake State Park?
 Fantastic!
-Please keep in mind the varying weather, but we hope to see you snow or shine!
+Please keep in mind the varying weather, but we hope to see you rain or shine!